GrantQuick/BlackbaudSkyApi-RENXT/README.md

+## UPDATE 2019-10-14
+Due to a job change, this connector is no longer in active development.

 ## BlackbaudSkyApi-RENXT
 A Power BI custom data connector for Blackbaud's Raiser's Edge NXT (SKY API).
 The connector is not owned, developed or supported by Blackbaud, and as such is defined by Power BI as an [uncertified connector](https://docs.microsoft.com/en-us/connectors/custom-connectors/submit-certification#certification-criteria).
 See CHANGELOG.md for recent changes.